nnamon/zilliqa-research/ds_reputation/proposal.md

 }
 ```

-It is also modified in the same manner.
+It is also modified in the same manner as in the DS nodes.

 ## Appendix